Banana Pudding Pie (or banana cream pie) is a classic dessert. This no-bake variation is so easy and uses just 4 ingredients and 5 minutes prep.

 Whipped Topping: You will want to use the tub of whipped topping found in the freezer section of your grocery store, not the bottle of whipped topping spray.
 You’ll need one (8 ounce) tub.
 Feel free to use the light variety for a lower calorie, lower sugar version.
 Allow the whipped topping to thaw in the fridge overnight or at room temperature for an hour before assembling this recipe.

 Graham Cracker Crust: I love the convenience of store-bought graham cracker crust.
 The tin comes with a lid attached that works perfectly for storing your banana pudding pie.
-If you would like to make your crust from scratch, Sally at Sally’s Baking Addiction has a great recipe here.
+If you would like to make your crust from scratch, Laura from Little House Big Alaska has a super easy pie crust recipe here.